TwinklyStar/musrSim-jp/WeeklyPlan.md

 - [ ] Prepare SJTU-KEK workshop presentation slide

 ### Xin tong
-- [ ] Continue simplifing the shell (add inner ring)
+- [ ] Continue simplifying the shell (add inner ring)
 - [ ] Adjust scintillator thickness to 1cm (the actual thickness we'll use)
-- [ ] Evaluate 3-layer detector performance with the simplified shell
+- [ ] Evaluate 3-layer detector performance with the simplified shell in thermal muon

 ### Fang yuan
 - [ ] Remove the shell